 Today’s smoothie recipe is one of the smoothies we’ve been enjoying lately, in preparation for the school year and our return to quick and easy breakfast options.
 This Cherry-Berry Green Smoothie is incredibly simple to make, and relies on two main fruits to add a major antioxidant POW and WHAM: berries and cherries, both of which were just in season #stockedfreezer.
 When the berries are paired with the leafy green, spinach, and creamy cashew milk, this smoothie is a powerhouse smoothie fit for any school morning.

-- 1 cup fresh baby spinach, or chopped kale
+- 1 cup baby spinach or chopped kale

 - 1 ripe banana

 - 3/4 cup frozen berries I like to use strawberries or a berry mix: blueberries, blackberries, strawberries.

 - 3/4 cup frozen cherries pitted